cryfs/cryfs/README.md

     sudo pacman -S cryfs

+If you use homebrew-core, using the following instruction you should be able to install CrysFS:

+    brew install cryfs/tap/cryfs

 Additionally, the following would work for any Linux distro with the Nix package manager:

     nix-env -iA nixpkgs.cryfs